bolt12/DenotationalNumbers/README.lagda.md

   NumberLine = record { unit = 1 }
 ```

-Mark (or point) in the line either starts at the $0$ mark or is a
+- Marks (or points) in the line either starts at the $0$ mark or is a
   successor of the previous one.
 Note that the length between each two
   consecutive marks is equally spaced in the line.

 ```agda
   -- A mark (or point) in the line depends on the line it sits on